Pronunciation does matter, have you heard about the

 Wife: Try Googling "bell curve" and "normal distribution", dear.

-Students of English need to be taught to pronounce the right
+Students of English need to be taught to say the right phonemes and how to pronounce them sufficiently well for the average native speaker to recognise them immediately.